What to Do When You're 13 and Pregnant [You Can Always Choose Adoption]

+You are not alone in this journey and we are here to provide the support you need.
 If you’re 13 years old and pregnant, please reach out to our counselors at 1-800-ADOPTION.
 They are trained to help young women in your situation, and they will be here to answer your questions and offer advice for moving forward.
-You will not be obligated to choose adoption by calling our agency; you will simply receive objective unplanned pregnancy counseling to help you decide what is best for you.
+You can visit us online to get more information.
+Adoptive families can fill out our online information form to get more information on how to adopt.

-Step 1: Tell Your Parent or Another Trusted Adult.
+Step 1: Talking to Your Parents or Another Trusted Adult.

 If you are not ready to tell your parents, please tell another trusted parental figure in your life — perhaps an aunt or a grandma.
 They can help you prepare for the conversation with your parents, and it may help you to have another adult there when you break this news about being 13 years old and pregnant.